Buns & dough

 2. Mix salt into flour in a bowl.

-3. Combine yeast water with flour — stand mixer on lowest speed adding flour gradually, or hand knead / hand mixer with dough hooks ~10 minutes until smooth and a little sticky (68% hydration).
+3. Combine yeast water with flour — stand mixer on lowest speed adding flour gradually, or hand knead / hand mixer with dough hooks about 10 minutes until smooth and a little sticky (68% hydration).

 6. Second proof: Scrape onto floured surface, re-ball, back in bowl, 30 minutes in warm spot.